Participate in EXACT09

 CASE4084934656

 Airway tree segmentations should be a single 6-connected structure, containing at least 10% of the lower part of the trachea.
 If a submitted segmentation consists of several unconnected components, only the component that contains the trachea will the evaluated.
-The trachea is only needed as a starting point for extracting the measurements and is excluded from the actual measurements.
+The trachea is only needed as a starting point and is excluded from the measurements.

 • Fully automated methods

-As the name implies, the methods submitted under this category should not require any user interactions or manual parameter tuning on images of the testing set.
+As the name implies, the methods submitted under this category should not require any manual initialization, user interaction, or manual parameter tuning on images of the testing set.

 • Semi-automated methods